zayo/steam-thresher/README.md

 ```

 ### Navigator
 Is the core api of the solution.
-It serves as a accessor for `Action`s producers.
-It also allows to
+It serves as an accessor for `Action`s producers.
+It also allows
-create `PendingIntent` for notification purposes it will then consume and automatically navigate
+to create `PendingIntent` for notification purposes it will then consume and automatically navigate
 when fired.

 ### Action & Args
 Are another core apis, defining what suppose to be done and what params are required for that.
-It isn't functional, the action definition is by existence (unlike the UseCase way).
+It isn't functional.
+The action definition is by existence (unlike the UseCase way).
 Thus name
 should contain short and descriptive sentence of what it suppose to do (`OpenRoutePlannerAction`,
 `StartBroadcastAction`, etc.)